Explore our History

 Henry VII chapel vaulting

-At the east end is the Royal Air Force chapel.
+At the east end is the Royal Air Force chapel dedicated in 1947.
 The stained glass window by Hugh Easton depicts the badges of the fighter squadrons that took part in the Battle of Britain in 1940.
 Above, in the main east window, is stained glass designed by Alan Younger, installed in 2000.
 In May 2013 two new windows designed by Hughie O'Donoghue were installed either side of the central east window.
 Predominantly blue in colour they incorporate emblems related to the Blessed Virgin Mary including lilies and stars.
 All three eastern windows were presented by Lord and Lady Harris of Peckham.

 The west window is filled with stained glass designed by John Lawson, with coats of arms or initials of many people who contributed to the restoration of the chapel, completed in 1995.
 It particularly honours Sir John Templeton, a major benefactor.
 Smaller stained glass windows for other donors are in the side chapels.